dry-rb/dry-operation/docsite/source/error-handling.html.md

 end
 ```

-The `#on_failure` method can optionally accept a second argument that indicates which method encountered the failure, allowing you more granular control over error handling:
+The `#on_failure` method can optionally accept a second argument that indicates which method encountered the failure.
+This is helpful if you're defining more than an operation in a class:

 ```ruby
 class CreateUser < Dry::Operation